Little Catherine (1801 ship): Little Catherine

 The British frigate HMS Lacedaemonian recaptured Little Catherine on 25 June, within two miles of the Charlestown bar and sent her into Bermuda.
-She sailed from Bermuda on 18 July and arrived at Falmouth on 2 August.
+She sailed from Bermuda on 18 July, and arrived at Falmouth on 2 August.

 The Court of Enquiry reprimanded Captain Richards, stating that he should have kept more to the wind and that he should have used the brass guns in his stern ports.
 It barred him from reappointment to command of packets.
 Mr. Blewitt, Little Catherine's owner, refused to pay the salvage for her and handed her over to the Post Office.

+Blucher

-BlucherBlucher first appeared in Lloyd's Register in the 1815 listing of Falmouth packets with Price, master, and Government Post Office as owner.
+Blucher first appeared in Lloyd's Register in the 1815 listing of Falmouth packets with Price, master, and Government Post Office as owner.
 The Post Office employed her for captains waiting until their new packets were launched.

 There are readily accessible records of voyages across the North Atlantic.